B2MAGE/mage-backend/docs/architecture.md

 ## Current Boundaries and Gaps

-The backend is intentionally still narrow.
+The backend is still narrow.
 It does not yet include:

 - broader role/permission modeling beyond the current owner-only delete rule
 - logout or token revocation
 - token expiration
 - background jobs
 - broader product-specific business domains beyond auth, presets, and tags

-That is acceptable as long as new features continue to extend the existing layers instead of bypassing them.